jasp-stats/jasp-desktop/Resources/Help/analyses/ldnegbinomial.md

 ### Parameters

-- &phi;, p: The negative binomial distribution is parametrized with the number of successes and chance of success parameters.
+- k, p: The negative binomial distribution is parametrized with the number of successes and chance of success parameters.
 - &phi;, &mu;: The negative binomial distribution is parametrized using the dispersion and mean parameters.

 ### Display